MBTA key bus routes: Route list

-There are 15 key routes within the MBTA system: 1, 15, 22, 23, 28, 32, 39, 57, 66, 71, 73, 77, 111, 116, and 117.
+There were 15 key routes within the MBTA system: 1, 15, 22, 23, 28, 32, 39, 57, 66, 71, 73, 77, 111, 116, and 117.
 Elected officials and members of the public have asked the MBTA for limited-stop or express service along all of these routes.

 1

 The 1 Harvard Square–Nubian Station, which connects Cambridge with Roxbury, was formed in September 1962 when two routes, split at Massachusetts Avenue (now Hynes Convention Center), were merged – the 76 Harvard–Massachusetts station and the 47 Massachusetts station–Dudley.
 In May 1987, the route was realigned from its former alignment on Washington Street southeast several blocks onto Albany Street and Melnea Cass Boulevard to serve Boston Medical Center.
 The route now runs mostly along Massachusetts Avenue, from Harvard, past the Massachusetts Institute of Technology, over the Charles River via the Harvard Bridge into Boston, past the Berklee College of Music to Boston Medical Center, then southwest to Nubian station via Albany Street and Melnea Cass Boulevard.

-As of 2015, the city of Cambridge planned to install signal priority on the #1 route at some intersections.
+As of 2015, the city of Cambridge planned to install signal priority for route 1 at some intersections.
 No changes to the route were proposed in the May and November 2022 network plan.

+The transit advocacy group Transitmatters rated the 1 bus the slowest and most bunched MBTA bus route, with a mean speed of 6.55 mph and a bunching rate of 17.7% (meaning 1 out of every 6 buses is bunched) during October 2023.
+Service changes effective August 24, 2025, increased Route 1 frequency to every 15 minutes or less during all operating hours.
+Service also began operating about one hour longer on Friday and Saturday evenings.